AlexZampa/study-plan/README.md

 ## **Main React Components**

 - `DefaultLayout` (in `./layout/PageLayout.js`): Default layout always displayed for all Route except for '/login'.
-- `HomeLayout` (in `./layout/PageLayout.js`): Layout of the Route '/home', fetches courses from the server.
+- `HomeLayout` (in `./layout/PageLayout.js`): Layout of the Route '/home', fetches list of courses from the server.
-- `CourseTable` (in `./components/CourseComponents.js`): displays the Course table, given the list of courses.
+- `CourseTable` (in `./components/CourseComponents.js`): displays the course table, given the list of courses.
 When a StudyPlan is also present it displays the buttons for adding a course to a study plan.
-- `CourseRow` (in `./components/CourseComponents.js`): displays the Course row, contains the logic of the expanded/contracted row.
+- `CourseRow` (in `./components/CourseComponents.js`): displays the course row, contains the logic of the expanded/contracted row.
 - `CourseInfo` (in `./components/CourseComponents.js`): displays the info about the preparatory course and the incompatible courses when a row is expanded.
 - `LoginLayout` (in `./layout/PageLayout.js`): Layout of the Route '/login'.
 When unauthorized users try to enter in the Route '/studyplan', they are automatically redirected to the login route.
 - `LoginForm` (in `./components/LoginComponents.js`): displays the form and handle the login.
 - `StudyPlanLayout` (in `./layout/PageLayout.js`): Layout of the Route '/studyplan', protected from unathorized users. fetches the study plan from the server.
-- `StudyPlanPage` (in `./components/StudyPlanComponents.js`): displays the study plan of the user and allow him / her to create / edit / delete it.
+- `StudyPlanPage` (in `./components/StudyPlanComponents.js`): displays the study plan of the user and allow them to create / edit / delete it.
 - `FormNewStudyPlan` (in `./components/StudyPlanComponents.js`): displays a form when an user wants to create a new study plan.
 - `NavBar` (in `/components/NavBarComponents.js`): displays the navbar that contains the links to all the route of the application.
-When an user is logged in, allow him/her to logout.
+When an user is logged in, allows them to logout.